Dwijad/Bitnami-Kafka-Helm-Chart/README.md

           tls.insecure-skip-tls-verify: ""
         command: []

 Convert kafka broker's JKS keystore file into PEM format and then extract CA cert and private key.
-Create a secret based on these cert and key and configure them in metrics:kafka section as described above.
+Create a secret based on these cert/key and configure them in metrics:kafka section as described above.

     # Convert JKS into PEM
     $ keytool -importkeystore -srckeystore kafka-broker-0.keystore.jks -destkeystore kafka-broker-0.p12 -srcstoretype jks -deststoretype pkcs12